 81200 Johor Bahru, Johor, Malaysia

-The theme park is super kids friendly, so you no need to worry about your toddler not able to play any of the rides.
-Some of the rides like driving station, they divide into 2, 1 for older kids and 1 for toddlers!
+The theme park is super kid-friendly, so you do not need to worry about your toddler not being able to play any of the rides.
+Some of the rides like the driving station, they divided into 2, 1 for older kids and 1 for toddlers!
 Very thoughtful.

 Legoland Sealife

 It’s a very small area but very suitable for kids to explore.
-The aquarium are designed specially for kids to explore and learn more about their ocean.
+The aquarium is designed especially for kids to explore and learn more about their oceans.
 I bought the explorer kit (RM10) for the girls to learn and engage more.

 Legoland Waterpark

-We went to the waterpark after Sea life and only spent about 3hrs there, as hubby are more interested to continue the theme park.
+We went to the waterpark after Sea Life and only spent about 3 hrs there, as hubby is more interested in continuing the theme park.
 Their waterpark is like a mini wild wild wet.
 So all rides are really meant for kids.

 Thoughts on Legoland Malaysia

-It’s really very kids friendly, staffs are friendly too.
-All their designs are really meant for kids like toilet seats are at kids height.
-Nursing room and changing room is easily accessible.
+It’s really very kids friendly, staff are friendly too.
+All their designs are really meant for kids like toilet seats are at kids’ height.
+The nursing room and changing room are easily accessible.
 The rides are not as exciting as USS, but it’s very good for toddlers and maybe kids below 13 years old.

 Tips: